nitromove/project/README.md

 The script.sh on the "Master" node performs the following tasks:

-1. Updates the system and installs Apache, MySQL, and PHP.
-2. Clones a PHP application from GitHub.
-3. Installs necessary packages for the PHP application.
+1. System Updates: The script begins by updating the system packages to ensure that you have the latest software.

+2. Installation of LAMP Components: It installs Apache, MySQL, and PHP on the server, setting up the foundational components of the LAMP stack.

+3. Cloning a PHP Application: The script clones a PHP application from a GitHub repository, allowing you to easily deploy and serve web applications.

+4. Package Installation: Any additional packages required for the PHP application are installed.
+This ensures that the application runs smoothly.

-4. Configures the Apache web server and MySQL.
+5. Apache and MySQL Configuration: The script configures the Apache web server and MySQL to make them compatible with your PHP application.

 **Ansible provisioning on slave**